Kit archive

 What is Tottenham's most iconic kit?

-The 1981 FA Cup-winning centenary-year Le Coq Sportif shirt (worn without a sponsor) is the most treasured.
-Other strong picks: the 1991 FA Cup-winning Umbro Holsten home, and the 2019 Champions League final Nike shirt.
+The sponsor-free 1981 FA Cup-winning Le Coq Sportif shirt is an FKB archive pick.
+Other strong references include the 1991 FA Cup-winning Umbro Holsten home and the 2019 Champions League final Nike shirt.

 What was Tottenham's first shirt sponsor?